Anthropology IB Extended Essay Topics

 Remember, anthropology is an interdisciplinary field, and you can also consider integrating concepts and methods from other disciplines, such as sociology, psychology, or history, into your extended essay.
 This interdisciplinary approach can provide a unique and holistic perspective on your research question.

 By considering the various subfields and areas of focus within anthropology, you are sure to find an extended essay topic that not only interests you but also allows for in-depth exploration and analysis.
-Remember to consult with your supervisor or mentor throughout the process to ensure you stay on track and produce a high-quality extended essay that showcases your knowledge and understanding of anthropology.

 The role of ethics in conducting anthropological research for the IB Extended Essay